Have Questions?

 808-775-0200

 Exclusive Addiction Treatment Ctr has long been dedicated to assisting individuals recovery after a period of alcohol and drug addiction.
-It has been doing this within Laupahoehoe and in the surrounding communities for many years now.
+It has been doing this within Laupahoehoe, Hawaii and in the surrounding communities for many years now.
 Exclusive Addiction Treatment Ctr offers services like activity therapy, rational emotive behavioral therapy, dialectical behavior therapy, couple/family therapy, dual diagnosis drug rehab, group therapy - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 Exclusive Addiction Treatment Ctr believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it offers various programs, like clients with HIV/AIDS, co-occurring mental and substance abuse disorders, substance abuse education, active duty military, social skills development, aftercare/continuing care - among other services listed in the following sections.

 Exclusive Addiction Treatment Ctr offers inpatient treatment centers, outpatient day treatment, short term drug addiction treatment, long term drug rehab facilities, outpatient detoxification facilities and others.
 Further, Exclusive Addiction Treatment Ctr has continued recovery programs that are designed to help clients maintain their sobriety.
 This drug and alcohol rehab program also uses treatment methods that can help you achieve lasting sobriety.